• Skip to primary navigation

 In this recipe, I used the regular ice cream flavor.
 If you’d like to try milk tea flavor, you can boil the heavy cream first, and add the green tea bag.
 Then chill the tea-infused heavy cream before making the ice cream.

-How to Keep Boba Soft in Boba Ice Cream?
+How To Keep Boba Soft In Boba Ice Cream?

 The traditional tapioca pearls become rock hard when frozen, so avoid using packaged tapioca or using tapioca flour for this recipe.
 In order to have a bouncy and chewy texture, you’ll need to use glutinous rice flour to make boba pearls, which will stay stretchy and soft once frozen.